HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## How to analyze compression on your sites

+You can check which content of your website is already using HTTP compression in the [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) or the <a hreflang="en" href="https://developers.google.com/web/tools/chrome-devtools">Chrome DevTools</a>.
+In the developer tools, open the Network tab and reload your site.
+A list of responses such as HTML, CSS, JavaScript, fonts and images should appear.
+To see which ones are compressed, you can check the content encoding in their response header.
+You can enable a column to easily see this for all responses at once.
+To do this, right click on the column titles, and in the menu navigate to Response Headers and enable Content-Encoding.

+Responses that are Gzip compressed will show "gzip", while those compressed with Brotli will show "br".
+If the value is blank, no HTTP compression is used.
+For images this is normal, since these resources are already compressed on their own.

-You can use [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools) or <a hreflang="en" href="https://developers.google.com/web/tools/chrome-devtools">Chrome DevTools</a> to quickly figure out what content a website already compresses.
-To do this, go to the Network tab, right click and activate "Content Encoding" under Response Headers.
-Hovering over the size of individual files you will see "transferred over network" and "resource size".
-Aggregated for the entire site one can see size/transferred size for Firefox and "transferred" and "resources" for Chrome on the bottom left hand side of the Network tab.
+If you hover the mouse over the values in the Size column, you can also see the "transferred over network" and "resource size" to compare the compressed and actual sizes.
+This data can also be seen for the entire site: this is indicated as "size" / "transferred size" in Firefox and "transferred" and "resources" in Chrome on the bottom left hand side of the Network tab.

 {{ figure_markup(
-  image="../../2020/compression/content-encoding.png",
+  image="content-encoding.png",
-  caption='Use DevTools to check if content encoding is used on your site', description="Image showing how to use DevTools to see if content encoding is used.", width=591, height=939
+  caption='Chrome DevTools checking the content-encoding of responses', description="Image showing how to use Chrome DevTools to see if content encoding is used.", width=591, height=939
   )
 }}

-Another tool to better understand compression on your site is Google's <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse">Lighthouse</a> tool, which enables you to run a series of audits against web pages.
-The <a hreflang="en" href="https://web.dev/uses-text-compression/">text compression audit</a> evaluates whether a site can benefit from additional text-based compression.
-It does this by attempting to compress resources and evaluate whether an object's size can be reduced by at least 10% and 1,400 bytes.
-Depending on the score, you may see a compression recommendation in the results, with a list of specific resources that could be compressed.
+ A different tool that can analyze compression on your site is Google's <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse">Lighthouse</a> tool.
+It runs a series of audits, including the <a hreflang="en" href="https://web.dev/uses-text-compression/">"Enable text compression" audit</a>.
+This audit attemps to compress resources to check if they reduced by at least 10% and 1,400 bytes.
+Depending on the score, it can show a compression recommendation in the results, with a list of the resources that can be compressed to benefit your website.

-Because the [HTTP Archive runs Lighthouse audits](./methodology#lighthouse) for each mobile page, we can aggregate the scores across all sites to learn how much opportunity there is to compress more content.
-Overall, 72% of websites are passing this audit, while almost 16% of websites have scored 10 or less.
-This has dropped 2% compared to [last year's](../2020/compression#identifying-compression-opportunities) 74% of passing scores.
+The HTTP Archive [runs Lighthouse audits](./methodology#lighthouse) for each mobile page, and from this data we can see that 72% of websites pass this audit.
+This is 2% less than [last year's](../2020/compression#identifying-compression-opportunities) 74% which is, despite more usage of text compression overall compared to last year, a slight drop.

 {{ figure_markup(
   image="text-compression-lighthouse-scores.png",